 - 3.9.4.
-If expansion joints are provided to cater for the movement due to fire or expansion, or for other reason, but are subjected to the potential of fire hazard, the "minimum width of the expansion joint" shall be as follows: - (1) 0.0010d, for fire resistance of one hour - (2) 0.0015d, for fire resistance of longer duration in which, "d" is the "spacing between expansion joints" given in mm. - 3.9.5.
-The design and detailing of concrete and steel structures shall conform to AERB/SS/CSE-1 [7] and AERB/SS/CSE-2 [8] respectively.
-The design shall also satisfy provisions of national standards. - 3.9.6.
+If expansion joints are provided to cater for the movement due to fire or expansion, or for other reason, but are subjected to the potential of fire hazard, the "minimum width of the expansion joint" shall be as follows: - (1) 0.0010d, for fire resistance of one hour - (2) 0.0015d, for fire resistance of longer duration in which, "d" is the "spacing between expansion joints" in mm.

+3.9.5.
+The design and detailing of concrete and steel structures shall conform to AERB Safety Standard on 'Design of concrete structures important to safety of nuclear facilities', AERB/SS/CSE-1 [7] and AERB/SS/CSE-2 [8] respectively.
+The design shall also satisfy provisions of national standards.

+3.9.6.
 Ability to prevent spread of fire and to protect the building occupants are not adequate to assure fire safety.
 Although this standard provides design requirements for fire resistance of building structures based on prescriptive approach, performance based design addressing structural response to different fire scenarios may be necessary for robust and effective design of the buildings.
 In this regard, state of the art concepts are helpful in identifying performance objectives, conducting risk analysis, selecting design fire scenarios and fire exposure curves for the fire-resistant design of concrete and steel structures.